chickenandstats/chickenstats/docs/contribute/roadmap.md

 `chickenstats` is an imperfect library with big ambitions and is actively seeking contributions in various ways.
 Below are what I think are both the most interesting and would advance the library furthest:

+## :material-numeric-1-circle: **Research and analytics**

+"Priority 1A" for the `chickenstats` library is to improve the existing and introduce additional statistics and evaluation tools.
+The original intention of the entire project was to facilitate original research in hockey.

+The below are just an initial starting point - please feel free to leverage the library for whatever research you find most interesting.

+Add statistics, like RAPM

-## :material-numeric-1-circle: **Asynchronous scraping**
+## :material-numeric-2-circle: **Asynchronous scraping**

-Re-writing the library to leverage aiohttp is "Priority 1A" for two reasons:
+Re-writing the library to leverage aiohttp is "Priority 1B" for two reasons:

 1. asynchronous scraping would speed up the `Scraper` object substantially
 2. The library is fairly extensible (I hope, that was the intention),